Butt Pain During Pregnancy: Causes, Diagnosis And Treatment

 Uterine contractions can cause buttocks to pain during labor in some women; however, they are not the most common symptoms of labor.
 Some may have only a little discomfort.
 This pain can also be felt on the abdomen, groin, thighs, and back.
 Some women may only experience lower abdominal pain during contractions.
 Labor pain intensity increases with the progressing labor (4).

-Sometimes it is possible to have false labor pains such as Braxton Hicks contractions in the second and third trimester.
+Sometimes it is possible to have false labor pains such as Braxton Hicks contractions in the second and third trimesters.
 True labor contractions follow the 5-1-1 rule: contractions in every five minutes lasting one minute for at least one hour.
 You may also notice other signs of delivery, such as water breaks followed by true contractions.

 Although not specific to pregnancy, buttock and tailbone pain may occur in the following conditions: